dmitrysmagin/fba-sdl/readme.txt

 Commandline interface
 ---------------------

-FB Alpha can also be invoked with command line options.
+FBA SDL can also be invoked with command line options.
 The options are as follows;

 ./fbasdl.dge <game> [<parameters>]